List of Miraculous: Tales of Ladybug & Cat Noir characters: Tomoe Tsurugi

 After Gabriel's death in the recreated universe, she announces her intention to continue his legacy.

-She is revealed to be part of the Secret Organization's council under the codename "The Machine".
-After Gabriel's demise, she takes Nathalie in as her Shadow while planning to continue Gabriel's job.
+Tomoe is revealed to be part of the Kingdom's council under the codename "The Machine".
+After Gabriel's death, she takes Nathalie in as her Shadow while planning to continue Gabriel's job.
 In addition, Cerise sides with her.
+Tomoe's blindness is revealed to be the result of her using the Peacock Miraculous to create Kagami.
+She obtained cybernetic eyes, which are hidden by her dark sunglasses.
+A flashback also had her advising Gabriel that hording the Ladybug and Cat Miraculous would not please the Kingdom.